-OnApp CDN is a software product that works with OnApp Cloud v2.3 and later.
+OnApp CDN is a software product that works with OnApp Cloud.
 If you enable CDN for your end users, they can get access to a network of global edge servers (yours, and/or those provided by other cloud hosts) and use this network to deliver web content more quickly and reliably to visitors all over the world.
 Your CDN is managed alongside your cloud via the OnApp Control Panel.
 For more information, see OnApp CDN for Service Providers.

 OnApp provides the following types: